 Two months ago, I knew nothing of him; nothing of his life; nothing of his notable military service.
 A chance discovery in a remote part of a Norfolk churchyard was the catalyst for this blog and for the research that has gone into it.
 After discovering his rather decrepit grave, I contacted the local vicar who – together with the church warden – has been very supportive in assisting us to try and bring Sir Peter’s life to notice (locally, at least).
 Today, Dave and I have been back to tidy his grave up a bit.
 We felt it was the least we could do for this special man.

-Today, there is no Boetleer Farm, but a farm and associated buildings can be found on the exact site, which is on Keerzelaarstraat (referred to in the Official History of the 50th Division as the Gravenstafel Road), approximately 500 metres north-west of the New Zealand memorial at the junction with Roselarestraat and s’Gravenstafel.
+Today, there is officially no Boetleer Farm, but a farm and associated buildings can be found on the exact site, which is on Keerzelaarstraat (referred to in the Official History of the 50th Division as the Gravenstafel Road), approximately 500 metres north-west of the New Zealand memorial at the junction with Roselarestraat and s’Gravenstafel.

-Territorial troops from a company of Middlesex and one of Monmouths had arrived (partly by accident) about 30 minutes earlier, the former being immediately sent up to prolong the right, whilst the Monmouths were echeloned in rear of the right flank as a reserve.
+Territorial troops from a company of Middlesex and one of Monmouths had arrived (partly by accident) about 30 minutes earlier, the former being immediately sent up to prolong the right, the Monmouths being echeloned in rear of the right flank as a reserve.
 As night fell, the firing gradually ceased, although occasional bursts of shells fire ensured nobody rested easy.
 Every now and then, a German Very light (the 8th DLI had none) would throw an eerie light over the fields and ruins of Boetleer Farm.
 Still unable to ascertain whose command they were under, an 8th DLI captain was again despatched to report back and to glean what information he could at about 1930 hrs.
 Soon after 2000 hrs, he reached the HQ of 3rd Royal Fusiliers and was able to speak to 85th Bde HQ by telephone.
 Having explained the situation, he was informed that relief would come at 2100 hrs and that the 8th DLI should then fall back to a line roughly on the line of the Haanebeek which they must then hold.
 The relief did not materialise.

 The 8th DLI reorganised and put their new line into a state of defence.
 Fresh ammunition and water was served out and patrols sent out to touch with the Germans.
 A company of Monmouths was brought up near the field south of the farm, whilst two platoons were sent forward to the building north of the road.
 Intense digging ensued during the night of the 25th – 26th April, under the added hazard of continual sniper fire.
 At 0215 hrs, orders for the 26th April were received: counter attacks by the French and British were planned against the centre of the German line south west of St Julien and up to Turco Farm.
 It is difficult to envisage that these orders brought much in the way of immediate comfort to the gallant 8th DLI, still desperately clinging on to their piece of advanced and dangerously exposed line.

 Dawn on the 26th April brought with it a thick mist which covered the ground.
 The new line taken up overnight had been inspected and found to be correct.
 Patrols reported the Germans being 350-400 yards to the north of the 8th DLI line and also overlapping their right flank.
 Before it was light, Middlesex and Monmouth company commanders reported that they had received orders to rejoin their battalions.
 However, until such time as Territorial reinforcements had arrived, the Middlesex’ were ordered to remain, whilst only two platoons of the Monmouth’s were allowed to leave.
 Soon after 0400 hrs, the enemy once again was reported to be advancing.
-This news was exacerbated by the discovery that the Middlesex’ and the Monmouth’s had – contrary to what the 8Th DLI had been led to believe – already retired.
-The former were located and immediately returned to the line, but the absence of the Monmouth’s meant that the buildings on the north of the road were unmanned.
+This ill-needed development was exacerbated by the discovery that the Middlesex’ and the Monmouth’s had – contrary to what the 8th DLI had been led to believe – already retired.
+The former were located and immediately returned to the line, but the absence of the Monmouth’s meant that the buildings on the north of the road were now undefended.

 6 Officers and 140 Other Ranks came out of the battle.
 They were at once organised into a single company and placed in dug-outs just west of the village.
-In total the Battalion – which had only left Newcastle for France 11 days previously – had lost 19 Officers and 574 Other Ranks.
+In total, the Battalion – which had only left Newcastle for France 11 days previously – had lost 19 Officers and 574 Other Ranks.
 Their losses were such that, temporarily, they amalgamated with the 6th DLI to form one Battalion until replacements were found.
 But, they had more than gained a name for themselves – they had written themselves into the war’s history.
 General Bulfin, G.O.C.
 28th Division, wrote of them